dogweather/validated_object/README.md

 ```

 > This example also demonstrates the extent of my meta-programming skills. ;-) I
-decided to simply implement my client code using block constructors, ensuring
+decided to simply implement my client code using inheritance and block
-that the `initializer` will always test for validity and throw an exeption if
+constructors, ensuring that the `initializer` will always test for validity and
-needed.
+throw an exeption if needed.

 ```ruby
 # We can also explicitly test for validity because all of